 What are the symptoms of lymphoma?

-Lymphomas generally cause tumors to develop somewhere within the lymphatic system.
+Lymphomas generally cause tumors (“oma” can mean “tumor”) to develop somewhere within the lymph system.
 Sometimes these tumors can be felt or seen under the skin.
-Tumors can also occur deep within the body, perhaps within an organ (gut, bone marrow, brain, liver).
+They can also occur deep within the body, perhaps within an organ (gut, bone marrow, brain, liver).

 How is lymphoma diagnosed?

-B: the presence of fever, weight loss or night sweats
+- B: the presence of fever, weight loss or night sweats

-A: the absence of fever, weight loss or night sweats
+- A: the absence of fever, weight loss or night sweats

-E: the disease has spread to organs outside the lymph system
+- E: the disease has spread to organs outside the lymph system

 How is lymphoma treated?

-The standard treatments for lymphoma include:
+The standard treatments include:

-Chemotherapy for HD: The most common combination regimen, called ABVD, includes Adriamycin®, bleomycin, vinblastine, and dacarbazine.
+Chemotherapy for HD: The most common combination regimen, called ABVD, includes adriamycin, bleomycin, vinblastine, and dacarbazine.

 Can lymphoma be prevented?

-No, not at the present time.
-Researchers are still trying to figure out which HIV-positive patients are at the highest risk for developing lymphoma, along with the underlying cause of this form of cancer.
-Once more research is generated, it is likely the preventative therapies will be tested and recommended.
+HIV researchers are still trying to figure out who’s at highest risk for lymphoma, along with the underlying cause(s) of it.
+Once more research is generated, it is likely that preventive treatments will be tested and recommended.

 Are there any experimental treatments?

-Gene therapy: In this approach, defective genes could be replaced, or cells carrying specific, engineered genes could be introduced into the body to reinstate a normal cycle of cell reproduction, growth and death.
+- Gene therapy: In this approach, defective genes could be replaced, or cells carrying specific, engineered genes could be introduced into the body to reinstate a normal cycle of cell reproduction, growth and death.